UniqueSecure/MePOS-Print-button-WIFI-USB/README.md

 # MePOS Connect printing

-Short guide to learn how to implement the _MePOS_ sdk.
+This is a sample code to quickly integrate the MePOS print feature to your application.

 ## Getting Started